If you decide to get insulation for your home, what are you more concerned about? You probably want a company with:

 An effective way to determine the heat loss or gain in a building envelope is by using thermal imaging.
 This identifies leaks where air may be entering or exiting a building..

-In example shown of a Scottish home with poorly insulated roof (heat loss shown in orange/red area) and after image sorted with spray foam insulation applied in loft area.
+In example shown of a English home with poorly insulated roof (heat loss shown in orange/red area) and after image sorted with spray foam insulation applied in loft area.

 SAVE MONEY & ENERGY TODAY